Configuring a Hypervisor for Azure Local

 Add a Hypervisor

-2. For Hypervisor name, type a descriptive name for the hypervisor.
+1. For Cluster display name, type a descriptive name for the hypervisor.

 3. For Credentials, select existing credentials or create new credentials.